vertex-link/visualizer/packages/documentation/src/docs/Getting-Started.md

 ```

 Note:
-- EngineContext currently manages a single active Scene at a time via `setScene(scene)`.
+- Engine currently manages a single active Scene at a time via `setScene(scene)`.
 You can prepare other scenes off-thread or swap them in later, but concurrent rendering of multiple scenes is not provided by the default WebGPU processor yet.

 ## Resource Management Pattern